 - Gather gems - Get 3 gems: Either 1 of each different or 2 of the same and one different but you can't get a gold token.
 You can only have a maximum of 10 gems.

-- Reserve a development – Maximum of 3 reservations and only done once per turn.
+- Reserve a development - Maximum of 3 reservations and only are done once per turn.
 When you do, get a gold token (Joker).
 Gold tokens are equivalent to any gem.
 If the Gold stocks ran out, you may still reserve but without getting a gold gem.
-Since there’s an empty space due to getting the card, you automatically replace it from the deck on the left.
+Since there's an empty space due to getting the card, you automatically replace it from the deck on the left.

 - Buy a development/noble - Buy based on the certain amount of gems placed on the card/tile.
 Since there will be an empty space due to getting the card, you automatically replace it from the deck on the left.
 Note that you cannot replace nobles nor reserve them.